 As many know, Ernest Hemingway was a great lover of all things cats, particularly those of the polydactyl kind.
 Snow White was a little white polydactyl kitten that Ernest received as a present from a ship captain.
 From then, the author’s fate as the most famous advocate of these extra-toed kitties was forever sealed.
 His Key West home is a popular tourist attraction today and is kept in pristine condition.
 The cats not only roam freely, but they spend their days being admired by countless tour goers.

 Want to soak up some sun and some felines?
 We’ll they’ve got enough paws and extra thumbs to go around at the late famous author’s home in the Florida Keys.
 There are polydactyl cats a plenty, roughly 40-50 six-toed cats to be more precise, that call this lovely landmark home.
 Visit their website here for more details.

 Polydactyl fun fact: These cats were once considered to be good luck, and often brought onboard ships that went out to sea across the Atlantic.
 This is likely to explain their widespread presence in Canada, the United States, Wales, and England.
 These cats were able to get better footing on the high seas given those wider paws.

 Fun extra-toed history fact for you: President Theodore Roosevelt was also a lover of these cats.
-He even had a one in the White House.
+He even had one in the White House.
 Slippers was a bluish-gray tabby with six toes on each paw, and a favorite among Roosevelt’s many pets.
 Slippers was so loved by the President, he was allowed to attend formal dinners.
 He resigned from official duties after his family left the White House in 1909.